commercetools/commercetools-postman-collection/GettingStarted.md

 # Getting started

-This document provides instructions for installing Postman, for importing commercetools Postman collections and for setting up an environment to get you started.
+This document provides instructions for installing Postman, for importing commercetools Postman collections, and for setting up an environment to get you started.

 > **:warning: Note:**
 >